 The Mattioli Woods Group is committed to the principles of good information management, and we intend to go beyond basic legal requirements when it comes to processing your information.
 This is because we recognise and value the trust you place in us to handle your information in a lawful, fair, and transparent way.
 We are committed to assuring you that your privacy is protected with us.
 This policy continues to apply even when your agreement/contract or our services to you may end.
 The policy should also be read alongside any agreements, service documentation or terms and conditions, that include sections relating to the use and disclosure of your information.

 Each entity which provides a service within the Mattioli Woods Group regards itself as a “Data Controller” within current data protection legislation and regulation, and is registered accordingly.
 Agreements in place will stipulate which firm within the Group is controlling data.
-We have a team who deal with Data Protection as well as a Data Protection Officer, as specified within the EU General Data Protection Regulation (“GDPR”).
+We have a team who deal with Data Protection as well as a Data Protection Officer, as specified within the UK Data Protection law.

 One New Walk Place